 In today’s world, with tight margins and risk filled markets, making the decision to allocate additional acres to grasslands requires financial investment and technical expertise.
 Through the Stewards of the Land project, ICA is able to provide these resources to cattlemen who have a positive impact on the state’s natural resources.

-As your new grazing advisor and facilitator of the Stewards of the Land program, I’m here as a resource to help you.
+As your new grazing advisor and facilitator of the Stewards of the Land project, I’m here as a resource to help you.
 I can assist you in finding potential cost-share incentives to implement good conservation practices, creating a strong management plan which can potentially increase your return on investment.

 Together, we can work to grow and improve your operation, the cow-calf industry in Iowa, and our state’s environmental sustainability in 2017.
 Contact me at email@example.com or 515-296-2266 to get started and watch for several educational events across the state in the coming year.